 If you’d like to speak with your child during the day:

-• We’ll get to your camper as quickly as possible and give them the phone
+• Next, we will get to your camper as quickly as possible and give them the phone.

-This does not only have to be disabilities.
+ACCESSIBILITY AND SPECIAL NEEDS: This does not only have to be disabilities.
 If a family member is away on a work trip it may cause a camper to be more emotional.
-If grandma is in town they may be staying up really late and eating tons of junk food, which might make them super sleepy at camp.
+If a family member is in town they may be staying up really late and having lots of special treats which might make them super sleepy at camp.
 Whatever it may be – there are times when campers are just in situations that make life different.
 We love to know what might be going on so we can best serve every child.
-We all handle things differently as well, so any tips you want to give us on how to work with your child are also welcomed.
+We all handle things differently as well, so any tips you want to give us on how to work with your child are also welcome.

-Educational Aids are welcome!
-The State Museum is not setup for 1:1 care and we do encourage educational aids to attend camp for anyone who may need it.
-All educational aids and assistants must be approved at least 2 weeks prior to camp.
+Educational Aides are Welcome!
+At this time, the State Museum is not setup for 1:1 support care and we do encourage certified educational aides to attend camp with anyone who may need it.
+All educational aides and assistants must be approved at least 2 weeks prior to camp.

-If you have a camper with an educational aid, the following must happen prior to attending camp:
+If you have a camper with an educational aide, the following must happen prior to attending camp:

 • They must be able to show proof of certification in the state of South Carolina.